Ready To Move Abroad?

 Estimate My Volume

-• Have an EU animal health certificate issued by a licensed vet in the US – This should be done within the last 10 days before your pet’s relocation
+• EU animal health certificate issued by a licensed vet in the US (10 days prior)

 Read more on USDA’s official page Pet Travel from the United States to France.